makeasnek/FindTheMag/readme.md

 <b>If you manage your BOINC client locally:</b>

 - There is no way to set project weight outside of logging in to each project manually and setting it there.
+- You can still use this tool to find out the mag/hr of various projects and "no new tasks" projects you have no interest in crunching either because of low mag/hr or because they are not your preferred projects.
+This can be done locally on your BOINC client.

 <b>If you are a pool miner:</b>